 This implies the author knows all truths.
 Impossible.
 Authors know only what they perceive of their world and think in their insular minds, and it is never omniscient.
 Omniscience is reserved for deities.
-To apply “omniscient” knowledge to a story becomes distracting and ineffective for story.
-And the restrictions of being human and being unique direct and intensify the storytelling in ways that being universal and “omniscient” as an author will not achieve.
+To apply “omniscient” knowledge to a story becomes distracting and ineffective for story and the restrictions of being human and being unique direct and intensify the storytelling in ways that being universal and “omniscient” as an author will not achieve.
 The term “omnicient point of view” applied to the use of multiple points of view of characters and narrator is not useful.
 Use of multiple points of view provides different information about stories that should not be considered collectively as “ominsicent.”
 Thinking of, and use of, the term “omniscient” for multiple perceptions in telling of a fiction story can produce confusion in understanding and accptance in the storytelling . . . and restrict the quality of of story.

 Story world is restricted, selective, purposeful, intense, directed and never random.
 It is where the characters act and it is what the narrator delivers to the reader.
 In good fiction, its boundaries are sacrosanct and should not be violated.

 In general, narrators tell stories and may or may not change.
-Usually characters change from revelations or changes in the way they think about something brought about by story action.
+Usually characters change from revelations or change in the way they think about something brought about by story action.
 To avoid confusion about who the story is about, narrators tell a story and usually do not always change significantly.
 But there are many exceptions.
 Many stories have very effective narrators blessed with revelations and reversal in thinking that may be or may not be similar to a character.
 Note too that when the author is considered to be equal to the narrator, a narrator enlightenment is awkward if not often impossible.
 Strong ironic meaning is also often lost when there is loss of character and narrator distinction.
-As a useful rule, how characters and sometimes narrators change in a story needs to be under the author’s control and thoroughly considered before and during writing, and in revision.
+As a useful rule, how characters–and sometimes narrator–change in a story needs to be under the author’s control and thoroughly considered before and during writing . . . and in revision.

 Time line and point of view